-By visiting this page, you have officially been enrolled in the University of Epilepsy Ireland and you cannot leave without your degree so let’s take some time to teach you a bit about epilepsy.
+This week is Rose Week - Epilepsy Ireland's national fundraising week.
+A key aspect of our work is educating the general public about the condition.
+By visiting this page, you have now been officially enrolled in the University of Epilepsy Ireland and you cannot leave without your degree so let’s take some time to teach you a bit about epilepsy.
 Scroll down to begin your first module!

 Module 1 – What is Epilepsy?